AdguardTeam/CodeGuidelines/Go/Text.md

- #  AdGuard Go Team Text And Commenting Guidelines
+ #  AdGuard Go Team text and commenting guidelines

 Following this document is obligatory for comments and text in new code.
 Some of the rules aren't enforced as thoroughly or remain broken in old texts, but